How to write scripts in Python

 Get started with Replit

-Turn these scripting skills into a real tool.
-Describe what you want to build, like “a script that sorts files by extension” or “a web scraper that extracts all links from a URL.”
+Now, turn these techniques into a real tool with Replit Agent.
+Describe what you want to build, like “a script that organizes files by extension” or “a tool to scrape email addresses from a URL.”

 Get started for free